-This Statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the Act) and covers the period from 1 January 2021 to 31 December 2021.
-This statement sets out the measures that OSB GROUP PLC (OSBG) and its subsidiaries (the Group) have taken to combat slavery and human trafficking in our businesses and supply chains in the financial year ending 31 December 2021.
-This Statement is made on behalf of OneSavings Bank plc, Interbay ML, Ltd, Charter Court Financial Services Limited and Exact Mortgage Experts Limited.
+This Statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 (the Act) and covers the period from 1 January 2022 to year ended 31 December 2022.
+This statement sets out the measures that OSB GROUP PLC (OSBG) and its subsidiaries (together, the Group) have taken to combat slavery and human trafficking in our businesses and supply chains in the financial year ending 31 December 2022.
+This Statement is made on behalf of OneSavings Bank plc, Interbay ML, Ltd and Charter Court Financial Services Limited.

 The Group is committed to tackling modern slavery throughout our business and supply chain.
 We continue to monitor and enhance the social and environmental impact we have and strive to ensure that anyone we do business with adheres to our principles.

-The Group provides specialist lending and retail savings and is authorised by the Prudential Regulation Authority, part of the Bank of England, and regulated by the Financial Conduct Authority and Prudential Regulation Authority.
+The Group provides specialist lending and retail savings and is authorised by the Prudential Regulation Authority (PRA), part of the Bank of England, and regulated by the Financial Conduct Authority (FCA) and PRA.
 The Group reports under two segments, OneSavings Bank and Charter Court Financial Services.

-The Group is made up of a family of specialist financial services brands, namely, Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise Mortgages, Jersey Home Loans, Guernsey Home Loans, Charter Savings Bank and Charter Court Financial Services.
+The Group is made up of a family of specialist financial services brands, namely Kent Reliance, InterBay Commercial, InterBay Asset Finance, Heritable Development Finance, Precise Mortgages, Charter Savings Bank and Charter Court Financial Services.

 The Group’s brands primarily target underserved market sub-sectors that offer high growth potential and attractive risk-adjusted returns where it has established expertise, platforms and capabilities.
 These include private rented sector/professional Buy-to-Let, commercial and semi-commercial mortgages, residential development finance, bespoke and specialist residential lending, secured funding lines and asset finance.
-The Group’s specialist lending is supported by a stable retail savings franchise with 150 years of heritage with diversification of funding across the Group provided by securitisation programmes, the Term Funding Scheme and the Bank of England Indexed Long-term Repo operation.
+OSBG is predominantly funded by retail savings through both the Charter Savings Bank brand and the long-established Kent Reliance name, which includes online and postal channels as well as a network of branches (including agencies) in the South East of England.
+Diversification of funding is currently provided by securitisation programmes and the Bank of England’s Term Funding Scheme with additional incentives for SMEs.

 OSB India (OSBI) is a wholly-owned subsidiary based in Bangalore and Hyderabad, India.
-OSBI supports various business functions within the UK including Support Services, Operations, IT, Finance and Human Resources.
-The Group operates a one team approach between the UK and India.
+OSBI supports various business functions within the UK including Operations, IT, Finance and Human Resources.
+The Group operates a one team approach between the UK and India and if employees undertake inter-office travel, the Group’s UK Corporate Services team facilitate all relevant transport and accommodation (as appropriate).

 The Group endorses the UN Declaration of Human Rights and supports the UN Guiding Principles of Business and Human Rights.
 The Group adheres to the International Labour Organisation Fundamental Conventions and does not tolerate child labour or forced labour.
 The Group also respects freedom of association and the rights of employees to be represented by trade unions or works councils.

 The Group has updated both of its Vendor Codes of Conduct and Ethics.
 The UK Vendor Code of Conduct and Ethics (UK VCCE) is issued at the engagement of any new relationship and on an annual basis to existing categorised and identified vendors.
-OSBI also has a Vendor Code of Conduct which receives external assurances from Indian qualified legal professionals and issued for all new third parties and annually to all existing arrangements in India.
-The updated UK VCCE is publicly available on the Group’s website (https://www.osb.co.uk/corporate-responsibility/vendor-code-of-conduct-and-ethics) and details the principles by which it expects any third party supplier to abide.
-The UK VCCE contains sections on: (i) Diversity and Inclusion; (ii) Whistleblowing; (iii) Human Rights; (iv) Anti-Bribery and Corruption; and (v) Environmental concerns.
+OSBI also has a Vendor Code of Conduct which receives external assurances from Indian qualified legal professionals and is issued to all new third parties and annually in respect of all existing arrangements in India.
+The updated UK VCCE is publicly available on the Group’s website (https://www.osb.co.uk/sustainability/vendor-code-of-conduct-and-ethics) and details the principles by which it expects any third party supplier to abide.
+The UK VCCE contains sections on: (i) Diversity, Equity and Inclusion; (ii) Whistleblowing; (iii) Human Rights; (iv) Anti-Bribery and Corruption; (v) Data Protection and Information Security and (vi) Environmental concerns.

 Suppliers are encouraged to ensure that their employees are able to contact the Group’s whistleblowing hotline in the event that they are concerned or suspect an unethical working practice within the supply chain.
 In addition, OSBI and its supply chain adhere to the Indian Labour Laws (Article 23 and 24 of the constitution of India).